-Starting March 23, 2018, Microsoft are giving you new ways to govern access of external users.
+Starting March 23, 2018, Microsoft is giving you new ways to govern the access of external users.
 As part of this update, external users will no longer be able to see content that has been Shared with Everyone, All Authenticated Users, or All Forms Users, even if they have been invited or added to authorized groups.

 In SharePoint Online and OneDrive for Business, sharing resources (files, folders, sites, etc.) with external users is accomplished by sending an invitation to the users directly, or adding them to groups and granting appropriate access levels.
 As a result, an external user would only see the content that has been shared with the user or with groups to which the user belongs.